Let's get physical

 Wright, N. (2015), ‘Let’s Get Physical’, Training Magazine Europe, 20 May.

-If you picture coaching as all about talking and thinking, I want to bring a physical dimension into the frame that may help you imagine and do coaching differently.
-I’ll share a case example and explain the principles behind it.
+If you picture coaching as all about talking and thinking, I want to bring a physical dimension into the frame that may help you to re-imagine and do coaching differently.
+I’ll share a brief case example and explain the principles behind it.

 Amanda asked for coaching because she was struggling at work.
 She had been promoted recently to a post of team leader but, unfortunately, Sandra, one of her peers, had also applied for the post and was bitterly resentful that she hadn’t been successful.
 As Amanda began to talk about what happens and how she feels when she meets with Sandra, I noticed her right hand moving as if in a writing motion.
 I commented on this and Amanda looked surprised.
 ‘Really?
 I wasn’t aware of it.’